friendofsvelte/tipex/README.md

 | headComponent | ComponentType | null | If provided, gets rendered as a head element in the editor. |
 | footComponent | ComponentType | null | If provided, gets rendered as a foot element in the editor. |

 > Note: The `headComponent` and `footComponent` props are components that are rendered inside the editor.
-There three components are prioritized while rendering compared to their `slot` equivalent. [[Advanced Customization](https://tipex.pages.dev/customization#advanced-customization)]
+These three components are prioritized while rendering compared to their `slot` equivalent. [[Advanced Customization](https://tipex.pages.dev/customization#advanced-customization)]

 For `controlElement`, it renders `DefaultControls.svelte` by default, where you can pass `utilities` named slot to render your own extra controls.
 If you want to render your own set of controls, you can pass your own component to the `controlElement` prop.